An Optimal Algorithm for Finding Champions in Tournament Graphs: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Lorenzo Beretta} received his master degree from University of Pisa and Scuola Normale Superiore in 2020.
-He is a PhD student at University of Copenhagen, within the BARC research centre.
-His research interest is in discrete algorithms and it spans from graph algorithms to computational geometry and property testing. \end{IEEEbiography}
+He is a PhD student at the University of Copenhagen, within the BARC research centre.
+His research interest is in discrete algorithms: in particular, he is interested in geometrical optimization problems, sublinear algorithms and hashing. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Franco Maria Nardini} received the PhD degree from the University of Pisa in 2011.
-He is a tenured researcher with the National Research Council of Italy.
-His research interests focus on web information retrieval, data mining, and machine learning.
-He has authored more than 70 papers in peer reviewed international journal and conferences.
-He received the Best Paper Award at ACM SIGIR 2015 and the Best Demo Paper Award at ECIR 2014.
+He is a senior researcher with the National Research Council of Italy.
+His research interests focus on web information retrieval and machine learning.
+He authored more than 70 papers in peer-reviewed international journal and conferences.
+He received the ACM SIGIR 2015 Best Paper Award, ECIR 2014 Best Demo Paper Award, and the ECIR 2022 Industry Impact Award.
 For more information: \href{http://hpc.isti.cnr.it/~nardini}{http://hpc.isti.cnr.it/~nardini}. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Roberto Trani} received the PhD degree in computer science from the University of Pisa, in 2020.
 He is a postdoctoral research fellow of the National Research Council of Italy, within the High Performance Computing Laboratory, and his research interests are machine learning, algorithms, information retrieval, and high performance computing.
 For more information: \href{http://hpc.isti.cnr.it/roberto-trani}{http://hpc.isti.cnr.it/roberto-trani/}. \end{IEEEbiography}